 Additionally, the BIG-IP system can securely proxy Citrix ICA traffic, using TCP optimization profiles which increase overall network performance for your application.
 You also have the option to configure the BIG-IP APM with smart card authentication or with two factor authentication using RSA SecurID.
-For an additional layer of security, you can use the BIG-IP Advanced Firewall Manager (AFM) to your implementation.
+For an additional layer of security, you can use the BIG-IP Advanced Firewall Manager (AFM).

-The classic deployment of Citrix XenApp and XenDesktop allows organizations to centralize applications; this guide describes configuring access and delivering applications as needed with the BIG-IP system.
+The classic deployment of Citrix Virtual Apps and Desktops allows organizations to centralize applications; this guide describes configuring access and delivering applications as needed with the BIG-IP system.